1989 German Grand Prix: Race report

-In the post race press conference, Senna refused to speculate on whether he would have been able to pass Prost if he hadn't lost top gear, instead stating that after suffering four straight DNFs (that had handed his team mate a healthy 20 point championship lead as Prost had won 3 of those races), winning was all he was concerned about.
+In the post race press conference, Senna refused to speculate on whether he would have been able to pass Prost if he hadn't lost top gear, instead stating that after suffering four straight DNFs (that had handed his teammate a healthy 20 point championship lead as Prost had won 3 of those races), winning was all he was concerned about.
 For his part, Prost was of the firm belief that he would have had no trouble holding on for the win had he not had a gearbox problem.